scribe-security/docs/docs/valint/policies.md

             - my@email.com
 ```

-Can be represented in an external file like
+Can be represented in an external `policy` file like

 ```yaml
 name: default